kelvinsanchez15/100-days-of-code/log.md

 ### Day 80: September 12, 2020

 **Today's Progress**: I am still learning to handle Material UI components and style them with JSS, I made progress in the general layout of my portfolio.

+### Day 81: September 13, 2020

+**Today's Progress**: I spent time watching some tutorials on custom themes in Material UI, I also installed Figma but didn't have time to test it properly.